Qovery/documentation/website/docs/using-qovery/configuration/cloud-service-provider/amazon-web-services.md

 </Steps>

 Well done!!
-You now have your AWS `access key id` and `secret access key` and your permissions are setups; It's time to connect Qovery to your AWS account.
+You now have your AWS `access key id` and `secret access key` and your permissions are setups; It is time to connect Qovery to your AWS account.

 #### Use AWS credentials with Qovery